iTwin/itwinjs-core/docs/learning/ui/index.md

 # Learning iTwin.js UI

-For a quick-start approach to creating an iTwin.js app with AppUI, see [Quick start for AppUI](./QuickStartUi.md).
+For a quick-start approach to creating an iTwin.js app with App UI, see [Quick Start to an App UI user interface](./QuickStartUi.md).

 ## React version requirements